jainambarbhaya1509/DevPilot/README.md

-# 🧠 CrackDSA – Your Local AI Copilot for Proctored DSA Rounds (For Fun 😉)
+# 🧠 DevPilot - Your Personal AI Coding Copilot (Offline & Discreet)

-**ClearDSA** is a macOS-native desktop chat assistant built with Flutter.
-It connects to local Ollama LLMs like `llama3`, `mistral`, and `codellama` to provide discreet, offline-friendly help for Data Structures & Algorithms (DSA) challenges—even during proctored coding rounds (strictly for "educational purposes" of course).
+**DevPilot** is a macOS-native desktop assistant built with Flutter that acts as an offline AI companion, connecting to local Ollama models (like Llama3, Mistral, CodeLlama) to streamline my development workflow.

 > 🤖 Because sometimes even geniuses need a quiet nudge.